stevemunk/azure-docs/articles/azure-maps/drawing-package-guide-2023-03-01-preview.md

 :::image type="content" source="./media/creator-indoor-maps/onboarding-tool/dwg-layers.png" alt-text="Screenshot showing the create a new manifest screen of the onboarding tool.":::

 > [!IMPORTANT]
-> You must define the following layers in order to use wayfinding:
+> You must define the following feature classes in order to use [wayfinding]:
 >
-> 1. Walls
+> 1. Wall
-> 2. Stairs
+> 2. Stair
-> 3. Elevators
+> 3. Elevator

 ### georeference

-The `georeference` object is used to specify where the facility is located geographically and how much to rotate the facility.
+Georeferencing is used to specify the location and rotation of the facility.
 The **Anchor Point Angle** is specified in degrees between true north and the drawing's vertical (Y) axis.
+The **Exterior** property is the top-level feature of the facility that all levels are associated with and defines the facilities exterior profile as it appears on the map.

 The default value for each anchor point is zero (0):